JoelMichaelRutter/wax_crate_MS5/README.md

 ### Record Images
 In terms of the record images themselves, I sourced these from the relevant record pages on [Discogs](https://www.discogs.com/) which is a crowdsourced marketplace where users upload the artwork of the records they are selling publicly.

-Just as a disclaimer, I do not own the rights to any of these images.
+Disclaimer: I do not own the rights to any of these images.
 They are being used for educational purposes only.

 ## **Iconography**
 In terms of iconography for the rest of the site, I used Font Awesome’s free library which is inserted via CDN in the base template head.
 You can find more information on how to sign up and use the service [here](https://fontawesome.com/).
 In terms of the specific icons, they can be located in the code within the classes of all "i" elements.

 ## **Fonts**
 I chose two fonts for this project.
-I really wanted to stick to the themes I developed during my strategy planning, so I needed my fonts to be cool, hip, minimal and mono.
+I wanted to stick to the themes I developed during my strategy planning, so I needed my fonts to be cool, hip, minimal and mono.

 I used Google Fonts to find my fonts and I settled on the following two: